jwieder/Zabbix-OpenVZ/README.md

 9. enjoy.

-You can tune macros (like {$PROC_CT_WARN}) in template "Template OpenVZ CT", or set macros  to parent host (hardware node), it will be inherited to auto-discovered CT host.
-This is zabbix restriction.
+You can tune macros (like {$PROC_CT_WARN}) in template "Template OpenVZ CT", or set macros to parent host (hardware node).
+Macros set at the template or node level will be inherited to auto-discovered CT hosts.
+Unfortunately Macros cannot be customized individually for auto-discovered hosts.

 Install extend check inside CT
 ============